 Where To Park for the Rail Trail?

-In response to frequent questions, here are some suggested locations that can be used for parking when using the Goffstown Rail Trail.
+Here are some suggested locations for parking when using the Goffstown Rail Trail.
 They are listed from west to east.
-They are also marked on the printable map of the trail.
+Most are also marked on the printable map of the trail and appear in Google maps.

 • **Goffstown Parks and Recreation Center** (Google map link):